 Paul is with Springman, Braden, Wilson & Pontius P.C.
-And we’re here today, we’re talking about how to evict a tenant in Colorado.
+And we’re here today, we’re talking about how to evict a resident in Colorado.

 And he and I were talking right before this, we were talking about, you know, should this be specific for Denver, for Fort Collins, for Boulder, but he and I talked about it and this really is the eviction, we’re going to hit high-level eviction process of the whole state of Colorado.